bcgov/GDX-Analytics/maintenance/measure_tile_performance/README.md

 client_secret="<client_secret>"  ## Replace <client_secret> with your client secret
 ```

 > These are secret values unique to your user, and should not be shared.
 After changing `looker.ini`, do not add that change to a git commit record.
 The Client ID and Client Secret pairs can be deleted and new ones recreated from the Looker interface if required.

-Following command was used to prevent any changes to looker.ini being committed.
+Use the following command was  to prevent any changes to looker.ini being committed.

 ```
 git update-index --skip-worktree path/to/looker.ini